Need Help? Give us a call.

 At the end of the day, taxpayers have certain rights that the IRS auditor must respect.
 Make sure you understand these rights in advance, so you feel confident at audit time.

 Many concerns keep small business owners up at night.
 From attracting clients, closing sales, and managing difficult employees, small business owners face many uncertainties and challenges.

-While many business owners add getting audited to that list of concerns, it certainly shouldn’t be one of your primary fears.
-Though unpleasant, as long as you are keeping accurate records and not deliberately underreporting income or exaggerating expenses, an audit is nothing to fear.
+While many business owners add IRS audits to that list of concerns, it certainly shouldn’t be one of your primary fears.
+Though unpleasant, as long as you are keeping accurate records and not deliberately underreporting income or exaggerating expenses, an IRS audit is nothing to fear.

 Rather than focusing on the fear of an audit, take the necessary steps to ensure you are accurately recording and reporting your business income and expenses each year.
-Engaging the services of an accounting professional to guide you through the complex tax landscape can help further ease your fears, as well as provide you with a valuable ally in the event of an audit.
+Using accounting software or engaging the services of an accounting professional to guide you through the complex tax landscape can help further ease your fears, as well as provide you with a valuable ally in the event of an audit.